johannesabele/Masters_thesis/README.md

 This repository contains the source code for the Masters thesis written by Johannes Abele at the Charité - Berlin University of Medicine.
 The thesis is concerned with modelling the disease severity using semi- and weakly supervised variational autoencoders using data from [ADNI](https://adni.loni.usc.edu/about/).
 Both implementations are build on the probabilistic programming library [probtorch](https://github.com/probtorch/probtorch).
 All code can be run if the necessary datasets are available.
 Those need to be generated using ``ADNI_preprocessing.ipynb`` if one has access to full datasets as provided by ADNI.

 Results from the random search for all classification and both supervision types can be found in ``ray_results``.
-Some preliminary results can be found in ``Results``.

 ## Copyright under BSD License 2.0
 Copyright 2023 Johannes Abele